MaterializeInc/materialize/doc/developer/platform/formalism.md

 any events that have the same timestamp are *concurrent*.
 Concurrent events (at the same timestamp) first modify collections and then read collections.
 All writes at a timestamp are visible to all reads at the same timestamp.

-SELECT statements observe all data mutations up through and including their timestamp.
-For this reason, we strictly advance the timestamp for each write that occurs after a read, to ensure that the write is not visible to the read.
-The adapter uses `Append` in response to the first read after a write, to ensure that prior writes are readable and to strictly advance the write frontier.

 Some DML operations, like UPDATE and DELETE, require a read-write transaction which prevents other writes from intervening.
 In these and other non-trivial cases, we rely on the total order of timestamps to provide the apparent total order of system execution.